 The administration of medication to a student at school is discouraged unless it is absolutely necessary to allow the student’s academic participation.

 All medication will be stored in a secure location in the health office, with the exception of emergency medications and epinephrine.
 Students may carry these medications within the school properties if additional consent forms are provided.

-Medication at school is administered by the school’s registered nurse, a school administrator, or an authorized staff member, in accordance with the Illinois State Board of Education’s recommended guidelines and the Board of Education policy.NOTE: The school district, school, and its employees and agents are exempt from liability or professional discipline, except for willful and wanton conduct, as a result of any injury arising from the administration of medication, including asthma medication, epinephrine (whether or not undesignated), or an opiod antagonist.
-Parents/guardians will be notified after the administsration of epinephrine (whether or not designated), or an opiod antagonist.
+Medication at school is administered by the school’s registered nurse, a school administrator, or an authorized staff member, in accordance with the Illinois State Board of Education’s recommended guidelines and the Board of Education policy 7:270 Administering Medicines to Students.NOTE: The school district, school, and its employees and agents are exempt from liability or professional discipline, except for willful and wanton conduct, as a result of any injury arising from the administration of medication, including asthma medication or epinephrine (whether or not undesignated).
+Parents/guardians will be notified after the administsration of epinephrine (whether or not designated).